perslab/depict/README.md

 LDL GWAS [summary statistics](http://csg.sph.umich.edu/abecasis/public/lipids2010/) from [Teslovich Nature 2010](http://www.nature.com/nature/journal/v466/n7307/full/nature09270.html) are used as input in this example.
 We included all SNPs with P < 5e-8 and manually added chromosome and position columns (hg19/GRCh37).

 ## Example 1 - Run DEPICT based on the LDL cholesterol example locus file
-The following steps outline how to run DEPICT based on a precomputed LDL locus file.
-The locus file specifices which genes map to a given LDL associated SNP.
+The following steps outline how to run DEPICT based on a *precomputed LDL cholesterol DEPICT loci file*.
+For a particular phenotype, the DEPICT loci file specifices which genes map to given set of associated GWAS SNPs.

 1. Run DEPICT
   * `python depict.py`